mathieubouhelier/mathieubouhelier/README.md

 ### All my projects I developed while studying at Trybe - 2020/2021

+All projects developed by Mathieu Bouhelier while studying at TrybeThe web development training program from Trybe has a workload of 1500 hours that covers front-end, back-end, computer science, software engineering, agile methodologies, and soft skills.

+The main technical stacks studied are JavaScript, HTML, CSS, React, Node, Express.js, MongoDB, SQL, Git, among others languages and frameworks.

 <a href="https://github.com/mathieubouhelier/projects_trybe" alt="All Trybe projects"> Link <a/> to Repository

 ### StarWars DataBase Redux - 07/2020